I2C

 inline bool read(const uint8_t dev_addr, uint8_t *data, size_t data_len)

-Read data from I2C device
+Read data from an addressed I2C device.

 inline bool read_vector(const uint8_t dev_addr, std::vector<uint8_t> &data)

-Read data from I2C device
+Read data from an addressed I2C device.

 inline bool probe_device(const uint8_t dev_addr)

-Probe I2C device
+Probe an addressed I2C device.

 inline const std::string &get_name() const